 French Roulette Rules and Odds

-The functioning of French Roulette is very similar to other roulette wheels.
+The functioning of French Roulette is very similar to other roulette wheels and if you want for more information about online roulette, then you can check our website http://www.bigmoneycasinos.org/.
 Initially, players place their bets.
 Next, the dealer places the ball on the roulette wheel and spins it.
 French Roulette itself consists of 37 holes, numbered from 0 to 36.
 Also, the table layout is quite different from roulette.
 So be very careful when placing your bets.

 As we have already highlighted, French Roulette is the type of roulette with the least house edge.
 This is due to the presence of one of two rules, which only apply when the ball lands on square number 0.
 The rules are:

 En Prison: If you lose your bet, your chips will be “stuck” on the table until the next round.
 In the next round, if he wins, he will receive the prize.

 Le Partage: if you lose your bet, you will receive 50% of the money invested.